Certificate Pinning for Workloads: Securing Non-Human Identities

 Diving into Implementation

 Implementing certificate pinning involves several crucial steps.
 First, you'll need to extract the certificate or its public key (the "pin") from the server you trust.
-This pin is then embedded into your application.
-Finally, your application will validate the server's certificate against this stored pin during the TLS handshake.
+This pin is then embedded into your application or referenced from a file.
+Finally, your application will validate the server's certificate against this stored pin during the tls handshake.

 Here's a quick rundown: